Ettumanoor: Transportation

-The town has two bus stands: a Kerala State Road Transport Corporation station master office with bus station and a well built private bus stand.
-All deluxe, express and interstate buses stop here.
-Direct buses are available to all places including Bangalore, Mangalore, Theni, Cumbum, Velankanni, Palani, Madurai, Tuticorin, Kanyakumari, Salem and Coimbatore.
-The bus stands are close and a big market is sandwiched between the bus stands.
-This has made Ettumanoor a convenient shopping place.
-Two state highways cross each other in the town and another two start from the town.
-This makes the town an important changing point for the commuters.
+Ettumanoor has two main bus stands: a Kerala State Road Transport Corporation (KSRTC) station with an adjoining bus bay, and a privately operated bus stand.
+The town is served by deluxe, express, and inter-state buses.
+Direct services are available to major destinations including Bangalore, Mangalore, Theni, Cumbum, Velankanni, Palani, Madurai, Tuticorin, Kanyakumari, Salem, and Coimbatore.

+The two bus stands are located close to each other, with a large market situated between them.
+This setup contributes to Ettumanoor's role as a local commercial centre.
+Two state highways intersect within the town, and two additional highways originate from it, making Ettumanoor an important transit point for the region.

 Economy

-An industrial estate under the government of Kerala and a Government of India production center are major industrial centres in Ettumanoor.
-It is the only industrial estate in Kerala under the Ministry of Labor, Govt. of India.
-Rolling shutters, bakery items, rubber products, and wood products are the main products.
+Ettumanoor hosts an industrial estate under the Government of Kerala, along with a production centre under the Government of India, which together form the town's principal industrial facilities.
+The industrial estate is noted as the only such facility in Kerala functioning under the Ministry of Labour, Government of India.
+The main products manufactured in the area include rolling shutters, bakery items, rubber products, and products made of wood.

-Ettumanoor was the main centre of building material trade since the 1950s in central Travancore.
+Since the 1950s, Ettumanoor has also been recognised as a major centre for the trade of building materials in the Central Travancore region.

 Education

-The Mahatma Gandhi University which was established on 2 October 1983 is situated in Athirampuzha 6.7 km southwest of the town.
-An industrial training institute called ITI, a Government Boys' H.S., a girls' model high school and a Teachers Training School and lower primary school are the government educational institutions and SFS Public School and Junior College, Shree Vidyadhiraja Higher Secondary School, Ebenezer International Residential School are the privately run ones.
-The town U.P.S.
-School is Pvt. aided and established in 1918.
-Mangalam College of Engineering and Ettumanoorappan College, Ettumanoor.
-There are more than a dozen colleges and professional institutions in Ettumanoor constituency.
-Ettumanoor is the headquarters of Kerala Chuvar Chithra Kala Kendram (Govt. of Kerala).
+Mahatma Gandhi University, established on 2 October 1983, is located at Athirampuzha, approximately 6.7 km south-west of Ettumanoor.
+Government-run educational institutions in the town include an Industrial Training Institute (ITI), a Government Boys' Higher Secondary School, a Government Girls' Model High School, a Teachers' Training School, and a Lower Primary School.

+Privately managed institutions include SFS Public School and Junior College, Shree Vidyadhiraja Higher Secondary School, and Ebenezer International Residential School.
+The Town U.P.
+School is a privately aided institution established in 1918.
+Higher education institutions in and around Ettumanoor include Mangalam College of Engineering and Ettumanoorappan College, Ettumanoor.

+There are more than a dozen colleges and professional institutions within the Ettumanoor Assembly constituency.
+Ettumanoor also serves as the headquarters of the Kerala Chuvar Chithra Kala Kendram, under the Government of Kerala.

 Hospitals

-Government Medical College, Kottayam is located 6 km far away from Ettumanoor Town.
-Direct private and public buses are available from Ettumanoor to Kottayam Medical College.
-A Kerala Government well run general hospital is available at Ettumanoor nearby old Panchayath office for general treatments with free of cost.
+Government Medical College, Kottayam is located approximately 6 km from Ettumanoor town.
+Direct public and private bus services operate between Ettumanoor and the medical college.
+A Kerala Government–run general hospital is also located in Ettumanoor, near the former panchayat office, providing general treatment services.

-Two private hospitals named Caritas Hospital and Matha Hospital are located within a 3 km radius from central junction towards Kottayam.
-Mitera hospital provides mother and child specific care, which is located at Thellakom.
+Private healthcare facilities in and around Ettumanoor include Caritas Hospital and Matha Hospital, both situated within a 3 km radius of the central junction towards Kottayam.
+Mitera Hospital, which specialises in maternal and child healthcare, is located at Thellakom.

 Politics

-Ettumanoor assembly constituency is part of Kottayam (Lok Sabha constituency).
+Ettumanoor Assembly constituency forms part of the Kottayam (Lok Sabha constituency).

-The major political parties present in Ettumanoor are Indian National Congress, Communist Party of India (Marxist), Communist Party of India, Kerala Congress and Bharathiya Janatha Party.
-Presently the Ettumanoor Municipality is ruled by the Indian National Congress.
+The major political parties active in Ettumanoor include the Indian National Congress, the Communist Party of India (Marxist), the Communist Party of India, the Kerala Congress, and the Bharatiya Janata Party.
+As of the most recent municipal administration, the Ettumanoor Municipality is governed by the Indian National Congress.